loophp/nix-php-composer-builder/templates/basic/_README_.md

 This template is designed to provide a basic flake template for PHP development.

-When using this template, two new files will be created in your
+When using this template, four new files will be created in your project:
-project:

 - `flake.nix`: A default flake file for your project, containing the basic configuration for starting PHP development.
 - `flake.lock`: A lock file to lock the versions of the dependencies like `php` and `composer`.
 Use `nix flake update` to update them at your convenience.
+- `_README_.md`: This file.
+- `.envrc`: A file used by `direnv` that will automatically load the development environment.

 Features of this flake template include:

 - A default flake development shell with PHP and Composer.
+If you're using `direnv`, it will be automatically loaded.
+Otherwise use it
-  Use it with: `nix develop .`
+  with: `nix develop .`
 - The `composer` flake application.
   Use it with: `nix run .#composer -- --version`
 - The `satis` flake package provided as example on how to bundle a PHP